 Working with metadata on large sets of images can be time-consuming, even with the variety of streamlined metadata tools offered by DF Studio.
 In some cases, it can be more efficient to work with metadata content in an external tool like a text editor or spreadsheet application.

 DF Studio’s Import Metadata feature ingests information from a comma-separated file (.csv) and maps it to appropriate metadata fields within a Project.
-It is necessary to include a column in the .csv file which contains a unique identifier for each asset, so that the importer can match each row from the file to the intended asset in the project.
-(Usually the asset filename is the best identifier; to start with a .csv file containing all of the asset filenames in a Project, see the Export Metadata process outlined below.)
+It is necessary to include a column in the .csv file with a unique identifier for each asset, so that the importer can match each row from the file to the intended asset in the project.
+(In most cases, the DFS ID is the best identifier; to start with a .csv file containing all of the DFS IDs in a Project, see the Export Metadata process outlined below.)

 Once the appropriate metadata has been associated with each row in the external application, use its “Export as CSV” function to create a file for importing.

 Within the DF Studio Project, click the “Import Metadata” button from the Project Inspector.